rogerbinns/apsw/_sources/execution.rst.txt

 The :meth:`Cursor.execute` method automatically does the preparing and starts execution.
 If none of the statements return rows then execution will go to the end.
 If a row is returned then you use the cursor as an iterator.
-Execution will resume as necessary to return each result row.
+Execution will resume as necessary to return the next result row.

 However this means that if you don't read the rows returned then the rest of your statements won't be executed.
 APSW will detect